ag4ve/ag4ve.github.io/_posts/2023-12-14-Adventures-in-Systemd.md

 Dec 11 02:46:05 srwilson-u2204 echo[3595572]: systemd testing foo bar baz
 ```

-And if you look at how your system is currently using these templates, you'll find some interesting use cases and notice the parameters have been placed in the documentation section too:
+If you look at how your system is currently using these templates, you'll find some interesting use cases and notice the parameters have been placed in the documentation section too:

 ```console
 $ systemctl list-units | grep @